informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Specimen-Data.md

   </tr>
   <tr>
     <td class="required">Publication venue</td>
     <td>Name of the journal or publication venue.
-If this is not available, you may click `Create new` to add an entry for the venue.</td>
+If this is not available, you may click <code class="language-plaintext highlighter-rouge">Create new</code> to add an entry for the venue.</td>
     <td class="required">Required</td>
   </tr>
   <tr>